-- (a).
-Shall ensure the safe and efficient running of the aerodrome and its activities; and, to ensure compliance with, and maintenance of, airside safety standards and recommended practices in accordance with CAP 168 for a licensed aerodrome. - (b).
-Shall establish, implement and promote the safety policy; and ensure compliance with relevant regulations, licensing criteria and the organisation's Safety Management System. - (c).
-During periods of absence, the day-to-day responsibilities of the Accountable Manager may be delegated; however, the accountability ultimately remains with the Accountable Manager. - (d).
-To monitor the Fenland Aero Club Committee arrangements to train fuel operatives for safe and efficient delivery of fuel to aircraft and helicopters.

-(e).
-To liaise with Fenland Aero Club Committee on the provision of sufficient, competent and trained Initial Emergency Responders (IER) to cover licensed flight training / operations during published aerodrome opening hours.
+- (d).
+The Accountable Manager shall ensure the Committee establish, implement and promote the safety policy; and ensure compliance with relevant regulations, licensing criteria and the organisation's Safety Management System. - (e).
+During periods of absence the responsibilities of the Accountable Manager may be delegated. - (f).
+The Accountable Manager shall monitor the Fenland Aero Club Committee arrangements to train fuel operatives for the safe and efficient testing of aviation fuel. - (g).
+The Accountable Manager shall liaise with Fenland Aero Club Committee on the provision of sufficient, competent and trained Initial Emergency Responders (IER) to cover licensed flight training / operations during published aerodrome opening hours.